amarasovic/amarasovic.github.io/contact/index.md

     * CS 6320 – Computer Vision
     * CS 6140 – Data Mining

     Please let me know if you are you taking some of them at the moment.
-Feel free to also note some other courses that you think are relevant, and courses taught outside the College of Engineering (e.g., in math, linguistics, philosophy, psychology).
+Feel free to also note some other courses that you think are relevant, including courses taught outside the College of Engineering (e.g., in math, linguistics, philosophy, psychology).

 <details>
 <summary markdown="span" style="color:orange"><b>You are a BS/MS student.
 Am I going to pay you?</b> [Click to expand!]</summary>

 The first semester working together would be an unpaid/independent study.
-If things are going well and there is continued mutual interest in working together, I’m open to helping you with the UROP proposal if you’re a BS student or taking you as an RA if you’re a MS student. **This is not guaranteed!** Only after working a while together we can have a conversation about it, especially for RA-ships that are subject to my current funding opportunities.
+If things are going well and there is continued mutual interest in working together, I’m open to helping you with the UROP proposal if you’re a BS student or taking you as an RA if you’re a MS student. **This is not guaranteed!** Only after working a while together we can have a conversation about it, especially for RA-ships that are subject to my current funding abilities.

 </details>
 <br/>